Home » Infographic » Is the Valley of Tears treatment painful?

 Finally, the care environment plays a crucial role: a calm, welcoming, and well-equipped medical office, combined with clear and compassionate communication from the physician, helps ease apprehension and ensures the procedure is a controlled and reassuring experience.

-After the injection, the immediate aftermath is generally very well tolerated.
-There may be a slight feeling of tension or pressure at the injection site, but this does not constitute true pain.
-This sensation usually disappears spontaneously within a few hours or days, without the need for painkillers in most cases.
+Once the injection is performed, the immediate after-effects are generally very well tolerated.
+There may be a slight feeling of tightness or pressure at the injection site, but it is not true pain.
+This sensation disappears spontaneously within a few hours or days, without the need for analgesics in most cases.

-In some instances, small bruises or mild localized swelling may appear, especially in patients with thin skin or fragile capillaries.
-These signs are minor and temporary, are not accompanied by significant pain, and can be alleviated with cold application or appropriate soothing creams.
+In some cases, small bruises or slight localized swelling may appear, especially in patients with thin skin or capillary fragility.
+These signs, mild and temporary, are not accompanied by significant pain and can be reduced by applying cold or suitable soothing creams.

-It is rare for treatment of the valley of tears to require social downtime, and patients can usually resume their activities immediately after leaving the office, without major discomfort or lasting pain.
+It is rare for tear trough treatment to require social downtime, and patients can generally resume their activities immediately after leaving the clinic, without major discomfort or lasting pain.

 Although pain is rarely reported after a properly performed treatment, it is essential to remain vigilant for certain atypical signs.
 Sudden, intense, asymmetric, or persistent pain in the injected area may indicate a complication, such as vascular compression, a deep hematoma, or an inflammatory nodule.